syncfusion-content/flutter-docs/Flutter/radial-gauge/axes.md

 ## Radius customization

-The radius of the radial axis can be customized using its [`radiusFactor`](https://pub.dev/documentation/syncfusion_flutter_gauges/latest/gauges/RadialAxis/radiusFactor.html) property.
+The radius of the radial axis can be customized using the [`radiusFactor`](https://pub.dev/documentation/syncfusion_flutter_gauges/latest/gauges/RadialAxis/radiusFactor.html) property.
 The default value of the [`radiusFactor`](https://pub.dev/documentation/syncfusion_flutter_gauges/latest/gauges/RadialAxis/radiusFactor.html) is 0.95.
 The value of [`radiusFactor`](https://pub.dev/documentation/syncfusion_flutter_gauges/latest/gauges/RadialAxis/radiusFactor.html) ranges from 0 to 1.
-For example, When the [`radiusFactor`](https://pub.dev/documentation/syncfusion_flutter_gauges/latest/gauges/RadialAxis/radiusFactor.html) value is 1, the full radius will be considered for rendering the axis and when when the [`radiusFactor`](https://pub.dev/documentation/syncfusion_flutter_gauges/latest/gauges/RadialAxis/radiusFactor.html) value is 0.5, then half of the radius value will be considered for rendering the circle.
+For example, When the [`radiusFactor`](https://pub.dev/documentation/syncfusion_flutter_gauges/latest/gauges/RadialAxis/radiusFactor.html) value is 1, the full radius will be considered for rendering the axis, and when the [`radiusFactor`](https://pub.dev/documentation/syncfusion_flutter_gauges/latest/gauges/RadialAxis/radiusFactor.html) value is 0.5, then half of the radius value will be considered for rendering the circle.

 {% highlight dart %}